Carl Reiner: Military service

-Reiner was drafted into the United States Army Air Forces on October 27, 1942 and served during World War II, eventually achieving the rank of corporal by the end of the war.
+Reiner was drafted into the United States Army Air Forces on October 27, 1942, and served during World War II, eventually achieving the rank of corporal by the end of the war.
 He initially trained to be a radio operator.
 After spending three months in the hospital recovering from pneumonia, he was sent to Georgetown University for ten months of training as a French interpreter.
 There, he had his first experience as a director, putting on a Molière play entirely in French.
 After completing language training in 1944, he was sent to Hawaii to work as a teleprinter operator.
 The night before he was scheduled to ship out for an unknown assignment, he attended a production of Hamlet by the Special Services entertainment unit.
 Following an audition before actor Major Maurice Evans and Captain Allen Ludden, he was transferred to Special Services.
 Over the following two years, Reiner performed around the Pacific theater, entertaining troops in Hawaii, Guam, Saipan, Tinian, and Iwo Jima until he was honorably discharged in 1946.

 Career

-1950s
+1950–1959: Collaborations with Sid Caesar

 Reiner performed in several Broadway musicals (including Inside U.S.A. and Alive and Kicking) and had the lead role in Call Me Mister.
 In 1950, he was cast by Max Leibman as a comic actor on Sid Caesar's Your Show of Shows, appearing on air in skits while also contributing ideas to such writers as Mel Brooks and Neil Simon.
 He did not receive credit for his sketch material, but won Emmy Awards in 1955 and 1956 as a supporting actor.
 Reiner also wrote for Caesar's Hour with Brooks, Simon, Woody Allen, Larry Gelbart, Mel Tolkin, Mike Stewart, Aaron Ruben, Sheldon Keller, and Gary Belkin.
 He assumed the role of head writer and semi-regular on The Dinah Shore Chevy Show during the 1959–60 television season.

-In November 1958, Reiner hosted a CBS prime time game show called Keep Talking, when he succeeded original host Monty Hall.
+In November 1958, Reiner hosted a CBS prime-time game show called Keep Talking, when he succeeded original host Monty Hall.
 He left the show in July 1959 and was succeeded by Vincent Price.